-Write your answers in the correct boxes, on the opposite page.
+Write your answers in the correct boxes.
 [4 marks]

 PARIETAL LOBE EXAMPLES OCCIPITAL LOBE EXAMPLES

 Read the following conversation.

 ARUN: Today, we learned that the central nervous system is made up of the brain and spinal cord.
 Did you know that even though the brain is only 2% of the total body mass, it uses 20% of the oxygen that we breathe in?